Why Do People Become Vegetarians?

 Eggs and dairy products are good sources of protein, but also try nuts, peanut butter, tofu, beans, seeds, soy milk, grains, cereals, and vegetables to get all the protein your body needs.

-B12 is an essential vitamin found only in animal products, including eggs and dairy.
-Fortified soy milk and fortified breakfast cereals also have this important vitamin.
+B12 is an essential vitamin found in animal products, including eggs and dairy.
+Fortified soy milk,fortified breakfast cereals, and nutritional yeast also have this important vitamin.
 It's hard to get enough vitamin B12 in your diet if you are vegan, so a supplement may be needed.

 If you're not eating dairy foods, make sure fortified cereals, dried beans, nuts, and soy products like tofu and tempeh are part of your diet so you can meet your daily requirement for this important mineral.

 In addition to vitamins and minerals, vegetarians need to keep an eye on their total intake of calories and fat.
 Vegetarian diets tend to be high in fiber and low in fat and calories.
 That may be good for people who need to lose weight or lower their cholesterol but it can be a problem for kids and teens who are still growing and people who are already at a healthy weight.

 Some vegetarians (especially vegans) may not get enough omega-3 fatty acids.
 Omega-3 fats are good for heart health and are found in fish and eggs.
 Plant sources of omega-3 fatty acids include some vegetable oils, (such as soybean, canola, and flaxseed), chia seeds, ground flax seeds, and walnuts.

 High-fiber diets tend to be more filling, and as a result strict vegetarians may feel full before they've eaten enough calories to keep their bodies healthy and strong.
 It's a good idea to let your doctor know that you're a vegetarian so that he or she can keep on eye on your growth and make sure you're still getting adequate amounts of calories and fat.